jundalisay/spblist/content/en/research/hegel/spirit/part-a/sense-certainty.md

 ---

-Here we de-complicate Hegel to prove that he emphasized relations between perceiver and perceptions, which we is part of Cartesian Relationality.
+Here we de-complicate Hegel to prove that he emphasized relations between perceiver and perceptions, which is part of Cartesian Relationality.

 Overcomplicated Hegel | Simplified Metaphysics Version